 Members of 36 Crime have developed a national reputation in this field having prosecuted and defended in some of the most high profile Cybercrime cases over the last few years, including the following:

-- Operation Moonshine (2018): Prosecuting alone.
+- Operation Moonshine (2018): Blackfriars Crown Court.
 Dark web/credit card conspiracy.
 Dark web bitcoin transactions used to obtain details of US and Canadian credit cards, which were then used to make purchases in the UK.
 Click Here

-- Grant West – Southwark Crown Court – 2018 – Prosecution - “one man cybercrime wave” West known as Courvoisier was jailed for 10 years for selling data on 1000s of customers stolen from Sainsburys, Asda, Argos, Uber & Ladbrokes on the dark web.
+- Grant West – Southwark Crown Court – 2018 - “one man cybercrime wave”.
+West known as Courvoisier was jailed for 10 years for selling data on 1000s of customers stolen from Sainsburys, Asda, Argos, Uber & Ladbrokes on the dark web.
 Click Here

 - Kane Gamble – Old Bailey & Leicester Crown Court – 2018 - Prosecution and Defence - teen “cyber terrorist” charged with hacking into the security systems of the FBI, CIA & US Justice dept. Click Here

-- R v Vasan: (Croydon Crown Court Jan 2017) - Prosecution.
-The Defendant was convicted after trial of raping and sexually exploiting an underage girl as part of a wider internet based commercial sex web-camming network.
+- R v Vasan: (Croydon Crown Court - 2017) The Defendant was convicted after trial of raping and sexually exploiting an underage girl as part of a wider internet based commercial sex web-camming network.
 He was sentenced to a total of 19 years’ imprisonment.
 Click Here

-- R v Street: (Chelmsford Crown Court, Dec 2016) - Prosecuting, instructed by ERSOU in this case where the defendant pleaded guilty to selling DDoS facilities to others on a commercial basis, and to using the notorious Blackshades software to harvest passwords and user details for the purpose of fraud – a (£9k confiscation order made at sentence).
+- R v Street: (Chelmsford Crown Court, 2016) - Instructed by ERSOU in this case where the defendant pleaded guilty to selling DDoS facilities to others on a commercial basis, and to using the notorious Blackshades software to harvest passwords and user details for the purpose of fraud – a (£9k confiscation order made at sentence).
 FBI and NCA involvement.
 Click Here

-- R v Neale - 2015 Guildford Crown Court, cybercrime industrial sabotage and revenge case; ex-director of a cyber-security software company hacking into his erstwhile company’s systems in order to undermine them.
+- R v Neale - Guildford Crown Court - 2015, cybercrime industrial sabotage and revenge case; ex-director of a cyber-security software company hacking into his erstwhile company’s systems in order to undermine them.
 Click Here

-- R v Sullivan - 2015 Liverpool Crown Court, DDoS attacks on multiple sites including UK police forces and BA.
+- R v Sullivan -Liverpool Crown Court - 2015, DDoS attacks on multiple sites including UK police forces and BA.
 Click Here

-- R v Ackroyd and Others - 2013 at Southwark Crown Court – case involved an infamous international group of Hacktivists Lulzsec/Anonymous hacking into and DDoS attacks on multiple sites including the CIA, Sony and News International, allegedly causing over $30 million of damage; there was a participating informant in the US and evidence included substantial material from the FBI.
+- R v Ackroyd and Others - Southwark Crown Court - 2013 – case involved an infamous international group of Hacktivists Lulzsec/Anonymous hacking into and DDoS attacks on multiple sites including the CIA, Sony and News International, allegedly causing over $30 million of damage; there was a participating informant in the US and evidence included substantial material from the FBI.